stapm-platform/.github/profile/README.md

 - [SAPM-R](https://github.com/stapm-platform/SAPM-R) - the main development repo for the SAPM-R model.
 - [SAPM-R v1.2.1](https://github.com/stapm-platform/SAPM-R-v1.2.1) - the most recent release version of the SAPM-R model, currently 1.2.1.

-### SAPM-NoLo
+### STAPM-NoLo

-- [SynthNoLo](https://github.com/stapm-platform/SynthNolo) - the repository used to construct the synthetic population for the SAPM-NoLo model.
+- [SynthNoLo](https://github.com/stapm-platform/SynthNolo) - the repository used to construct the synthetic population for the STAPM-NoLo model.

 ### Data analysis repositories